 In the project Square meter Farming (SqM-Farm), we use artificial intelligence based on data from sensors on drones, robots, and satellites to help the farmer optimize the yield of the fields.

-The data collection with drones takes place on a weekly flight over the fields of Gyldensteen Estate on Northern Funen, which lies within the dedicated drone flying zones of HCA Airport (OD 1, OD2, and OD3).
+The data collection takes place on a weekly flight over the fields of Gyldensteen Estate, Northern Funen, which lies within the dedicated drone flying zones of HCA Airport (OD 1, OD2, and OD3).

-The Cumulus drone from Sky-Watch uses camera-based sensors to collect information on the crop’s health and growth on square meter level throughout the entire growth season.
+The drone uses camera-based sensors to collect information on the crop’s health and growth on square meter level throughout the entire growh season.

 The information helps the farmer to decide where and when a given field should receive treatment against attacks from for instance mould.

 Total budget is 21,9 mio.
 DKK, whereof 14,8 mio.
-DKK comes from The Green Development and Demonstration Programme (GUDP), Ministry of Environment and Food of Denmark.
+DKK comes from The Green Development and Demonstration Programme (GUDP), Ministry of Food, Agriculture and Fisheries of Denmark.

-Agrointelli, Fieldsense, Conpleks ApS, Gyldensteen Gods, IBM, Aarhus Universitet, RoboCluster og SDU UAS Center.
+Agrointelli, Fieldsense, Conpleks ApS, Gyldensteen Gods, Aarhus University, TEK Innovation and SDU UAS Center.